Stonemannn/Transformers/Final-Project-Automatic-IG-Caption-Generator/README.md

 - Model 4: I'm not sure what kind of city this is in but it's definitely not me.

 ### Critical Analysis
-- **Future Applications**: FlashAttention-2 makes it possible for video generation which require long sequences.
+- **Future Applications**: This model can be extended to generate captions for other social media platforms such as Twitter, Facebook, and TikTok.
+It can also be extended to generate captions for other types of media such as videos and audio files.

-- **Advantages**: FlashAttention-2 works well for longer sequences.
+- **Advantages**: Saves time and effort for influencers who are constantly competing for attention in the world of social media.

-- **Disadvantages**: FlashAttention-2 is not as efficient as FlashAttention for shorter sequences.
+- **Disadvantages**: Only fine-tuned on a subset of the dataset due to limited computing power.
+The model is not able to generate really attractive captions that can help influencers gain more followers.

 ## Fine-Tuning Dataset
 - https://www.kaggle.com/datasets/prithvijaunjale/instagram-images-with-captions